raphaelsalaja/paths/README.md

  ## Using The Application 🔥

-Opening/Closing Paths can be done by pressing the app button on the top bar.
+Opening/Closing Paths can be done by pressing the app button on the top bar.<br>
 <kbd>/</kbd> followed by a website name will show all the shortcuts relevant to it

 ## Support 💌